A raspy voice muttered in Joseph’s ear. Joseph’s slumber gave way to a consciousness gripped with panic but a body that would not move.

 “We have a grave to dig,” he said nervously.

 The inky night sky was giving way to the pink and purple hues colored in by the ascending sun.
-Joseph and his comrade were waist deep in the grave and digging deeper.
-EVery upturned layer of earth revealed writhing swarms of primordial creatures so hideous they had evolved to scurry away and seek refuge from the light of day in a sanctuary of dirt covered by stratospheres of rotting matter.
+Joseph and his comrade were waist-deep in the grave and digging deeper.
+Every upturned layer of earth revealed writhing swarms of primordial creatures so hideous they had evolved to scurry away and seek refuge from the light of day in a sanctuary of dirt covered by stratospheres of rotting organic matter.

 “These are the only things in the world you matter to now.” the slithering voice from his nightmare breathed in his ear.